mikewootc/cpclogjs/README.md

 ```

-Note: because yellow in white background(in browser) is hard to be seen, So it's set to be
+**Note:** because yellow in white background(in browser) is hard to be seen, So it's set to be
 inverted.
-You can change it by your own color like:
+If you don't like it, you can change it easily by your own color like:

+    // Add this before logging:
-    Logger.BR_YELLOW   = 'color: darkorange';
+    Logger.BR_YELLOW   = 'color: darkorange';   // 'BR_' prefix means 'browser'
     Logger.BR_YELLOW_B = 'color: darkorange; font-weight:bold';

+    // Then log it:
     logger.info(Logger.YELLOW      , '[YELLOW   ]', 'something yellow to show');
     logger.info(Logger.YELLOW_B    , '[YELLOW_B ]', 'something yellow-bold to show');

+You can also use this way to override other default colors.

 # Demo